MihirGanguli-tech/nba-dashboard/README.md

 ## Overview

-CourtIQ ingests play-by-play shot data and team/lineup statistics directly from the NBA's stats API, stores them in a cloud Postgres database, and displays them through an interactive Streamlit dashboard.
+ Ingests play-by-play shot data and team/lineup statistics directly from the NBA's stats API, stores them in a cloud Postgres database, and displays them through an interactive Streamlit dashboard.

 **Current pages:**
 - **Team Lineup Browser** — explore real 5-man lineups by team, ranked by plus/minus